presidentbeef/brakeman-site/source/docs/warning_types/mass_assignment/index.markdown

    User.new(params.permit(:name, :password))

 Care should be taken to only whitelist values that are safe for a user (or attacker) to set.
+Foreign keys such as `account_id` are likely unsafe, allowing an attacker to manipulate records belonging to other accounts.

 Brakeman will warn on potentially dangerous attributes that are whitelisted.

 Brakeman will also warn about uses of `params.permit!`, since that allows everything.